 How is the test performed?
-This test uses the proteins in your pet’s saliva to measure their sensitivities to 150 common allergens.
-The kit comes with a saliva collection device and a set of easy-to-follow instructions to assist you in properly collecting your pet’s saliva sample and sending it back to us.
+This test uses the proteins found in your dog's sample to measure their sensitivities to around 100 common allergens.
+We provide a kit that comes with a sample collection device to collect your dog's sample and easy-to-follow instructions to assist you in properly collecting the sample and sending it back to us.

-What does the AT My Pet Test check for?
-ATMP is designed to measure the intolerances and sensitivities in your pet using IgA and IgM measurements.
+What does the Allergy Test My Pet® Test check for?
+ATMP is designed to measure the intolerances and sensitivities in your pet using protein measurements.
 This is recognized as the most accurate way to measure the sensitivities in your pet.
 There is a lot of research available on allergy tests that utilize similar methods and we encourage you to research them to learn the high efficacy of these types of tests.

 What are some of the symptoms of pet sensitivities?
 Common symptoms that may indicate an intolerance by your pet include: itching and scratching and redness in the skin, including consonant paw chewing and licking; ear itching, redness and soreness; gastrointestinal issues including gas, diarrhea, vomiting, bloating; hair loss and also wheezing.
 Other symptoms can include altered behaviors including excessive or aggressive behaviors.

-Will you be adding more allergies to your database?
-We are actively working on adding more allergies to our testing algorithms.
+Will you be adding more allergens to your database?
+We are actively working on adding more allergens to our testing algorithms.
 Please check the table below for the most up-to-date listings.
-If you suspect your dog has an allergy we currently to not test for, please read our section on Custom Testing.

 How do I take the sample?
-When you order a kit you will be provided with a saliva collection device and a full set of instructions for collecting a saliva sample from your dog.
-You put the included cotton device in your dog’s mouth until the swab indicates enough saliva was collected.
-The saliva is then put into a small collection tube.
+When you order a kit you will be provided with a sample collection device and a full set of instructions for collecting a sample from your dog.
+You put the included cotton device in your dog’s mouth until the swab indicates enough sample was collected.
+The sample is then put into a small collection tube.
 The tube is then placed in the return postage-paid envelope and you need only drop it in the mailbox for processing.

 How old should my dog be before I test?
 While this test can identify sensitivities at any age, a puppy's physiology quickly changes and the sensitivities they have under 6 months of age may completely change as they age.
 It is recommended that dogs be over 6 months of age to identify specific allergens that may affect them as they grow older.